 - Confirm that the molding's Height and Width are correct.

-- Make sure that the To Bottom radio button is selected.
+- Make sure that the To Top option is NOT selected.

 - Choose the empty space at the top of the Type drop-down list.
 This will prevent the wall brackets from being described as Chair Rail, Base or Crown Molding in the Materials List.